Skip to content

 How does the Hume Band 2.0 compare to Whoop?

 The Hume Band 2.0 is a one time purchase at around $199 with my discount stack and requires no subscription, while Whoop requires an annual membership ranging from $199 to $359.
 The 2.0 now matches Whoop on battery life (14 days).
-Whoop has the edge for athletic training load and strain scoring, while Hume's framing favors longevity and metabolic resilience.
+Whoop has the edge for athletic training load, strain scoring and peak heart rate during lifting, while Hume's framing favors longevity and metabolic resilience.

 How does the Hume Band 2.0 compare to Oura Ring 4?